BennyHernandez/TheLeftistMen/_posts/2023-10-25-The-Leftist-Men-Summer-Recap.markdown

 ![Eric and Matthew sitting by the fire](/assets/posts/CampingFire.jpg){:class="article-img-medium"}
 ![Ben enjoying the lake](/assets/posts/CampingBen.jpg){:class="article-img-medium"}

-*Benny after setting up his tent \| The Leftist Men by the fire. \| Ben getting baptized in the lake.*
+*Benny after setting up his tent. \| The Leftist Men by the fire. \| Ben getting baptized in the lake.*

 ![Ben, Matthew and Joe paddle boarding](/assets/posts/CampingFloating.jpg){:class="article-img-medium"}
 ![The campfire on the last day](/assets/posts/CampingMorning.jpg){:class="article-img-medium"}